 - Open the 'Preferences' window from the 'Tools' menu.

-- Select the 'Google Maps 1' tab or the 'Google Maps - Route' tab (corresponding to your Tyre version).
+- Select the 'Google Maps - Route' tab.

 - Check the 'Display distance in miles' option.